dstackai/dstack.github.io/docs/set-up-own-runners.md

-# Use own servers as runners
+# Use your own servers

 A runner is a machine that can run `dstack` workflows.
 In order to use any machine as a runner, you have to launch the `dstack-runner` daemon on that machine.